So I come home late one night from school, and I look

 and a statue of a goddess I attempted to sketch in piazza del popolo.

-OK lets see,(gosh I wish I could control how these pictures pop up on this blog so I could describe them better)
+how these pictures pop up on this blog so I could describe them better)

 Next I took a random picture of an archway over a busy street while I waited for a bus with my classmated somewhat lost trying to find the catacombs.
 Yeah, no. I was not impressed with the catacombs, not much to see and I'm super claustrophobic so I wasn't diggin it. ( no photos allowed, but really nothing to see anyway, just wholes.)

 The most awesome yummy salad.
-Around the corner from the Spanish Steps in a little outdoor cafe where I pretended to be Italian one day, I sat and ate 3 (lite) courses for like 2.5 hours and people watched :)
+Around the corner from the Spanish Steps in a little outdoor cafe where I pretended to be Italian one day, I sat

 The fountain is Bernini's famous Triton fountain near the Barberini metro stop.
 Bernini executed of travertine (local marble, that looks like stone) in 1642–43, an over-lifesize muscular Triton, a minor sea god of ancient Greco-Roman legend, is depicted as a merman kneeling on an opened scallop shell.
 He throws back his head to raise a conch to his lips: from it a jet of water spurts, formerly rising dramatically higher than it does today.
 The fountain has a base of four dolphins[1] that entwine the papal tiara with crossed keys and the heraldic Barberini bees in their scaly tails.